Portfolio overview

 Asset management and sustainment

-The portfolio manages a large number of physical assets, including: Snowy Hydro infrastructure used for energy generation activities; an icebreaker vessel; national parks; and meteorological equipment and research stations.
+Portfolio entities manage a large number of physical assets, including: Snowy Hydro infrastructure used for energy generation activities and water services; an icebreaker vessel; national parks; and meteorological equipment and research stations.
 These assets require specific maintenance and sustainability planning unique to the nature and use of the asset.
+Planning should consider the full lifecycle of the asset including predicted costs that are considered in the context of the entity budget.
 It is also important that targets are set in asset management strategies, and that tracking and reporting against targets is undertaken, to provide a clear focus for performance and accountability for delivering on objectives.

 Previous performance audit coverage